Support the Body Well and the Letting-Go Just Happens

 Use a Standard Buttafly under your heels.
 This takes the stress off of the ankle joints allowing you settle into a deeper flexion at the hips and knees.

 Use a Standard or Tall Buttafly under the sit bones.
-You want to keep as much weight as you can in your feet while the Buttafly takes some of your weight off the hips and knees – and also prevents you from falling backward.
+Try and keep as much weight as you can in your feet while the Buttafly takes some of your weight off the hips and knees – and also prevents you from falling backward.

 Here, a Flat Buttafly and a Standard Buttafly are being used to offer support under the ankles.
 This contact around the back of the ankles feels supportive and comfortable and can help people for the simple reason that contact in this way mimics early maternal touch: At bath time, following a nappy change or during play, it’s very natural for a mother to hold around her baby’s ankles and jiggle the legs.